Ailanthus altissima

 The tree grows rapidly, and is capable of reaching heights of 15 m in 25 years.
 While the species rarely lives more than 50 years, some specimens exceed 100 years of age.
-Its suckering ability allows this tree to clone itself indefinitely.
 It is considered a noxious weed and vigorous invasive species, and one of the worst invasive plant species in Europe and North America.
-In 21st-century North America, the invasiveness of the species has been compounded by its harboring of the also destructive and invasive spotted lanternfly.
+In 21st-century North America, the invasiveness of the species has been compounded by its role in the life cycle of the also destructive and invasive spotted lanternfly.

 Description

-A. altissima is a medium-sized tree that reaches heights between 17 and 27 m with a diameter at breast height of about 1 m.
+Ailanthus altissima is a medium-sized tree that reaches heights between 17 and 27 m with a diameter at breast height of about 1 m.
 The bark is smooth and light grey, often becoming somewhat rougher with light tan fissures as the tree ages.
 The twigs are stout, smooth to lightly pubescent, and reddish or chestnut in color.
 They have lenticels and heart-shaped leaf scars (i.e., a scar left on the twig after a leaf falls) with many bundle scars (i.e., small marks where the veins of the leaf once connected to the tree) around the edges.

 The buds are finely pubescent, dome-shaped, and partially hidden behind the petiole, though they are completely visible in the dormant season at the sinuses of the leaf scars.
 The branches are light to dark gray in color, smooth, lustrous, and contain raised lenticels that become fissures with age.
 The ends of the branches become pendulous.
 All parts of the plant have a distinguishing strong odor that is often likened to peanuts, cashews, or rotting cashews.

 The leaves are large, odd- or even-pinnately compound on the stem.
 They range in size from 30 to 90 cm in length and contain 10–41 leaflets organised in pairs, with the largest leaves found on vigorous young sprouts.
 When they emerge in the spring, the leaves are bronze, then quickly turn from medium to dark green as they grow.
 The rachis is light to reddish-green with a swollen base.
 The leaflets are ovate-lanceolate with entire margins, somewhat asymmetric and occasionally not directly opposite to each other.
 Each leaflet is 5–18 cm long and 2.5–5 cm wide.
 They have a long, tapering end, while the bases have two to four teeth, each containing one or more glands at the tip.
 The leaflets' upper sides are dark green in color with light green veins, while the undersides are a more whitish green.
 The petioles are 5–12 mm long.
 The lobed bases and glands distinguish it from similar sumac species.